-- 134. As recited in one step of Claim 1, the system utilized by the Accused Instrumentality is the system which is adapted to receive VoIP communications (e.g., voice calling over IP network) from multiple VoIP enabled wireless devices (e.g., user devices such as smartphones enabled with Wildix application).
-The Accused Instrumentality provides voice calling functionality over IP network between users.
-See Exhibit G. - Instrumentality is the system which enables access to information in one or more databases.
-Upon information and belief, when a user initiates a call request for a contact, the system utilized by the accused instrumentality access one or more databases associated with Wildix server to determine the user identification and/or device identification corresponding to the called contact.
+136. As recited in another step of Claim 1, the system utilized by the Accused Instrumentality is the system which enables access to information in one or more databases.
+Upon information and belief, when a user initiates a call request for a contact, the system utilized by the accused instrumentality access one or more databases associated with Medici server to determine the user identification and/or device identification corresponding to the called contact.
 The system determines the status of the contacted user's device and forwards the call to the corresponding IP address associated with the contacted user.
 The system updates the user's activity and log information in the corresponding databases.
 See Exhibit G.

-Instrumentality is the system which is capable of extracting and reporting dynamically the "VoIP address or return path" (e.g., IP address of a user device enabled with Wildix application) and all associated information (e.g., all information collected by the accused instrumentality) from each incoming data communication from any "VoIP enabled wireless device registered to the system" (e.g., a user device such as a smartphone enabled with Wildix application) into a database(s) associated with each corresponding registered VoIP enabled wireless device (e.g., a user device such as a smartphone enabled with Wildix application) user account.
-The Accused Instrumentality extracts and updates a user device enabled with Wildix application's IP address.
-The accused instrumentality stores the IP address, call log information, device identifiers in the databases corresponding to the user.
+137. As recited in another step of Claim 1, the system utilized by the Accused Instrumentality is the system which is capable of extracting and reporting dynamically the "VoIP address or return path" (e.g., IP address of a user device enabled with Medici application) and all associated information (e.g., all information collected by the accused instrumentality) from each incoming data communication from any "VoIP enabled wireless device registered to the system" (e.g., a user device such as a smartphone enabled with Medici application) into a database(s) associated with each corresponding registered VoIP enabled wireless device (e.g., a user device such as a smartphone enabled with Medici application) user account.
+The Accused Instrumentality extracts and updates a user device enabled with Medici application's IP address.
+The Accused Instrumentality stores the IP address, call log information, device identifiers in the databases corresponding to the user.
 See Exhibit G.

-Instrumentality is the system which is capable of extracting a specific "VoIP address or return path" (e.g., an IP address of a user device such as a smartphone enabled with Wildix application) and all associated information (e.g., device information, hardware information, online status information, etc.) corresponding to a specific registered VoIP enabled wireless device user account (e.g., a user device such as a smartphone enabled with Wildix application) from the system accessible database(s) and communicating with each specific VoIP enabled wireless device (e.g., user device of the called contact such as a smartphone enabled with Wildix application) registered to the system through each specific "VoIP address or return path" (e.g., an IP address of the user device of the called contact such as a smartphone enabled with Wildix application).
-The Accused

-Instrumentality provides voice calling functionality over IP network between users.
+138. As recited in another step of Claim 1, the system utilized by the Accused Instrumentality is the system which is capable of extracting a specific "VoIP address or return path" (e.g., an IP address of a user device such as a smartphone enabled with Medici application) and all associated information (e.g., device information, hardware information, online status information, etc.) corresponding to a specific registered VoIP enabled wireless device user account (e.g., a user device such as a smartphone enabled with Medici application) from the system accessible database(s) and communicating with each specific VoIP enabled wireless device (e.g., user device of the called contact such as a smartphone enabled with Medici application) registered to the system through each specific "VoIP address or return path" (e.g., an IP address of the user device of the called contact such as a smartphone enabled with Medici application).
+The Accused Instrumentality provides voice calling functionality over IP network between users.
 The Accused Instrumentality extracts and updates IP addresses of the user devices in its databases.
 The Accused Instrumentality enables a user to call a contact by extracting the contacted user's IP address and initiating call procedure corresponding to that IP address.
 See Exhibit G.